Class-Incremental Learning using Diffusion Model for Distillation and Replay: Experiments

 \textbf{Implementation details:} Following the standard setting~\cite{Hou_2019_CVPR,Rebuffi_2017_CVPR}, a 32-layer ResNet~\cite{He_2016} is used for CIFAR100 and a 18-layer ResNet for ImageNet and ImageNet-Subset.
 Every considered method uses a growing memory containing 20 exemplars per class during the training procedure.
-The number of epochs, weight decay, learning rate, momentum, and learning rate scheduling are identical to Hou~\etal~\cite{Hou_2019_CVPR} implementation.
-During the incremental step, each batch is composed of 128 images sampled from the generative model and 128 images sampled from the union of the new dataset and the replay memory.
+When combining SDDR with an existing baseline for class-incremental learning, the same hyperparameters as the original method are used.
+The only difference is that the batch size during incremental steps is effectively doubled by appending synthetic images generated by the generative model to the original batch of real images from the union of the new dataset and the replay memory.
 Some methods for class-incremental learning use other losses in addition to the classification and distillation losses.
-Using synthetic data in these other losses may improve or degrade the performance of the method on a case-by-case basis.
-Specifically, in our experiments on LUCIR~\cite{Hou_2019_CVPR} we decide to not use the synthetic data for the margin ranking loss as preliminary experiments suggested that it slightly decreases the performance of the method.
+Using synthetic data for these other losses may improve or degrade the performance of the method on a case-by-case basis.
+Specifically, in our experiments on LUCIR~\cite{Hou_2019_CVPR}, we decide not to use the synthetic data for the margin ranking loss as preliminary experiments suggested that it slightly decreases the performance of the method.
+Likewise, in our experiments on FOSTER~\cite{wang2022foster}, the synthetic data are used for the feature enhancement loss and the distillation loss during feature boosting and for the distillation loss during feature compression.
+We do not use the synthetic data for the logits aligned classification loss as it results in a significant decrease of the accuracy due to a bias of the classifier.
+For fair comparison with the other baselines, we report the accuracy of FOSTER after feature compression.
+For comparison of dual branch FOSTER before feature compression, see Supplementary materials.
 The generative model we use is Stable Diffusion version 1.4~\cite{Rombach_2022_CVPR} with a guidance scale of 2.0, 50 steps and the prompt \enquote{$c, \; d_c$}~\cite{Sariyildiz_2023_CVPR}.
-Synthetic images have been generated using specific seeds before the incremental training and every method are using the same datasets of synthetic images.
+Synthetic images have been generated using fixed seeds before the incremental training and every method is using the same datasets of synthetic images.
+The same seeds have been used for generating all classes, resulting in closely related classes having some similar images (same background, subject's pose and position) where only the subject of the image changes.
 For CIFAR100, the synthetic dataset contains 500 32x32 images per class, and for ImageNet and ImageNet-Subset 1300 512x512 images per class.
 For every dataset, synthetic images are generated with size 512x512 and are only resized to 32x32 for CIFAR100 prior to the experiments.

 \textbf{Performance Measure:} Models are evaluated and compared using the Average Incremental Accuracy defined by Rebuffi~\etal~\cite{Rebuffi_2017_CVPR}.
 It is the average of the Top-1 accuracy of the model on the test data of all the classes seen so far, at the end of each training step including the initial base step.